sajusal/cs-workshop/README.md

 Apply the route policy in OSPF.

 ```
+set / network-instance default protocols ospf instance default export-policy export-lb
+set / network-instance default protocols ospf instance default asbr
 ```

-Login to another spine and check the routing table to verify if your loopback IP is advertised and installed.
+Login to another spine and check the routing table to verify if your loopback IP is installed.

 ```
 show network-instance default route-table